SpaceX, NASA Crew-1 Mission Docs to stay with ISS for six months

-At 7:27 a.m.
-Sunday night, a SpaceX Falcon 9 booster exploded alive on the Kennedy Space Center ‘s launch pad 39A, with its engines illuminating the Florida coast.
-Image of the Cum Dragon Crew Dragon spacecraft – Correct Launch – Recession – Nickname – Marked A historic moment in American space travel.
+At 4:27 pm Sunday, a SpaceX Falcon 9 booster exploded alive on the Kennedy Space Center ‘s launch pad 39A, illuminating the Florida coast.
+Image of the Cum Dragon Crew Dragon spacecraft-correct launch, labeled Regression, marked A historic moment in American space travel.

 Not since the end of the space shuttle program in 2011, NASA has not sent humans into orbit from American soil on a mission.
 The release for this particular task has been delayed, pushed back and postponed several times – the original timeline includes the November 2016 release date.
 Four years A few technologies will stumble later, Recession is now connected to the International Space Station.